Irishbecky91/TheWaggingTailor/README.md

 #### Store Owner
 - As a Store Owner, I want to be able to add a product so that I can add new items to my store.
-- As a store Owner, I want to be able to edit/update a product so that I can change product prices, descriptions, images, and other product criteria.
+- As a Store Owner, I want to be able to edit/update a product so that I can change product prices, descriptions, images, and other product criteria.
 - As a Store Owner, I want to be able to delete a product so that I can remove items that are no longer for sale.

 ### **Development Planes**